joshikavan92/timezonebuddy/README.md

 - All data is stored locally on your device
 - Slack integration only requires your Team ID

 ## License

+This application is proprietary software.
+All rights reserved.
+No source code is published.
+Redistribution or reverse engineering is not permitted.

+This project was previously published with an MIT License by mistake.
+The license has been removed and this software is now distributed as proprietary software.
+No source code is provided or intended to be open-sourced.

+## License

 MIT License - See LICENSE file for details